-Radiation therapy treats cancer by using high energy waves to kill tumor cells.
+Radiation therapy treats cancer by using high-energy waves to kill tumor cells.
 The goal is to destroy or damage the cancer without hurting too many healthy cells.

 This treatment can cause side effects, but they’re different for everyone.
-The ones you have depend on the type of radiation you get, how much you have, the part of your body that gets treatment, and how healthy you are overall.
+The ones you have depend on the type of radiation you get, how much you get, the part of your body that gets treatment, and how healthy you are overall.

 There’s no way to predict how radiation will affect you.
 You may have few or only mild side effects from your treatment; someone else may have a lot of problems or very severe ones.